 What you’re dealing with is discomfort over operating in the supernatural, and the more times you overcome your reticence, the easier it will become to follow through on His leading.
 You can go up to someone and say, “Excuse me, I know this may sound crazy, but I think the Lord wants me to pray for you right now.
 May I have your permission?”
 A number of years ago I decided I wanted to be the kind of person who would stop in the middle of a sidewalk and pray for someone right then and there if it was the right thing to do, but it was unfamiliar territory to me.
 So I told myself, “I need to get over the discomfort of the unfamiliar, and then it will be familiar, and it will feel natural, and that’s where I want to live!
 Where praying out loud at the drop of a hat feels natural and comfortable.
 So I will push past the discomfort to get to the place I want to be.”
 It worked.

 I heard a great story at one of the Exodus conferences.
-(Exodus International is the umbrella organization over many ministries that deal with the homosexuality issue; I serve with one.)
+(Exodus International used to be the umbrella organization over many ministries that deal with the homosexuality issue; I serve with one.)
 Andy Comiskey, a former homosexual struggler (to whom God has brought great healing) and his wife were in New York on an anniversary trip.
 They took a walk to Greenwich Village and ended up in a park across the street from Stonewall, the bar where the gay rights movement was launched in 1969.
 It was a gay park, and they sensed a lot of demonic oppression in that place.
 Andy said, “Enough!
 We need to take authority right now!” and invited Jesus to be Lord of that park.
 He prayed, “Your kingdom come, Lord!” and so the two of them kept their eyes peeled for what God was going to do.
 They saw a lady who looked oppressed to them, so they walked up to her and Andy said, “Excuse me, but my wife and I are Christians, and we believe God wants us to pray for you.
 Would that be OK?
 If it isn’t, we’ll just pray for you as we leave.”
 The lady’s eyes filled with tears and she said, “This morning I prayed and said, ‘God, if You’re real, show me.'”